Release Notes for VMware Horizon 6 version 6.2.1

 This issue is not seen with floating or dedicated linked-clone Windows 10 version 1607 desktop pools where user profile is redirected to network share with or without Persona Management enabled.
 If Persona Management is enabled, the user profile is set to roam with VMware Persona GPO settings.

 - Linked-clone dedicated desktops with a persistent disk.

-- Linked-clone floating desktops with Persona Management enabled and the Persona Management setting Roam Local Settings Folders enabled.
+- Linked-clone floating desktops with Persona Management enabled that use a persistent disk as a local disk and the Persona Management setting Roam Local Settings Folders enabled.